VirtualBrainLab/vbl-docs/docs/source/05_misc/03_sensapex_link.md

 5. `docker attach <container-id>` to view the server logs
 6. You can edit the `command` line in `docker-compose.yml` to configure the server's parameters
 7. `docker exec -it <container_id> /bin/bash` if you need to enter the container
-8. The package is located in `src/`
+8. The package is located in the root directory as `nptraj_sensapex_link`
 9. Unit tests are available to run under the `tests/` directory
 10. `docker-compose stop` to stop the container or `docker-compose down` to stop and remove the container